Shining Mountain Waldorf School

 2) Transmitting to FACTS: Applications are now only accepted on line.
 Be sure to mail the application fee and all supporting documentation to: FACTS Grant and Aid Assessment, PO Box 82524, Lincoln, NE 68501-2524.
-You no longer need to leave a hard copy at the school’s office (save a few trees?).
+You no longer need to leave a hard copy at the school’s office.
 Faxing the supporting documentation to FACTS is acceptable.

 4) Letter: A personal letter outlining your situation and any extenuating circumstances is required.
 Such a letter must be included with your documents fax or upload to FACTS.
 The letter is important in the overall consideration to highlight the unique details that you would want to be expressly understood in the review process, which may not be reflected in the FACTS application.

 Examples to include in this letter might be:

 - Do you plan to have your children attend SMWS beyond this coming school year?

 - In a few sentences, briefly summarize your connection to Waldorf education.

 - Do you realize any income that is not reflected on income tax returns?

 - When you review the income or expenses reported on the FACTS application, are there other categories of income or expenses that we should know about?